BEYEH/BuildAiAgent/README.md

 - LangChain
   - It is a framework for building LLM-powered applications.
 It helps you chain together interoperable components and third-party integrations to simplify AI application development — all while future-proofing decisions as the underlying technology evolves.
+- Groq
+  - Groq is a company that develops ultra-fast AI inference hardware (LPU) and a cloud-based inference platform.
+It also offers a developer platform that allows you to use popular large language models (LLMs) like GPT-4o, LLaMA, and Gemma for free—with extremely high speed and ultra-low latency.
 - LLMs
   - OpenAI - ChatGPT
   - Anthropic - Claude